 Please note that the employer verification form and the letter of recommendation must be completed by people other than you.
 Your contact should send the completed form to Tom D'Onofrio at email@example.com.

-To upload your documents to LionSHARE, you must first register to use the system.
+*To upload your documents to LionSHARE, you must first register to use the system.
 Then click on the tab labeled "Job/Internship Search" and select "Job Search".
-Type "Columbia Engineering Internship Fund - Center for Career Education" into the box labeled "employer name".
+Search Job ID "131848" or type "Columbia Engineering Internship Fund - Center for Career Education" into the box labeled "employer name".
 Click on the posting and follow the instructions to upload all required documents.